havenvanheusen/ComfyUI-Linux-Install/README.md

-# SDXL-linux-Install
+# ComfyUI-linux-Install
-A simple script to make installing ComfyUI node based AI in Linux easier.
+A simple script to make installing ComfyUI on Linux easier.
+This fork is intended solely as an installation script.
+It will create a new script (start.sh) in the chosen directory to update and launch ComfyUI once you've installed it.

+**Note that this script uses relative paths.
+I had no reason to change that so I left it as is, but just a heads up in case your system configuration is unhappy with that.**

 Step 1) download the **comfy-webui.sh** file to your home directory.